About Us And How It All Began:

 Allowing elephants the ability to BE elephants, to naturally forage, dust bath, roam, explore and socialize.
 BEES is a place where humans now work FOR them.

 BEES also provides a home to many rescued cats and dogs and provides Domestic Animal Outreach within the local community, we run sterilization programs and provide care to local animals in need.

-We work within the community running clean up days, education for kids days, teach English once a week in the local school, have a community Christmas every year and give gifts to the village and often send volunteers to help with irrigation, fire walling and clean ups after natural disasters in the local area.
+We work within the community running clean up days, education for kids days, teach English once a week in the local school, have a community Christmas every year and give gifts to the village and often as part of our Visitor Program, help with irrigation, fire walling and clean ups after natural disasters in the local area.

 Our Sanctuary provides 5 locals with full-time employment and many local villagers part-time employment in construction, electrical maintenance etc We support local businesses such as massage, snack shops, local handy crafts village, restaurants etc as well as buying fruit and vegetables from the local farmers to feed the elephants, often at times buying local farmers watermelons or pumpkins they arent able to sell – providing them with an extra income.

 Seasonally we also grow some of our own crops on the sanctuary such as Thai Guava, Banana, Papaya, Basil, Morning Glory, basil and chilli to name a few.